cwg83/Python-HotKeys/README.md

 # Python-HotKeys
-A simple program to create text-replace HotKeys using Python / Tkinter
+A simple program to create text-replace HotKeys using Python / Tkinter.